 The Town of Waukesha Government consists of:

 - an elected five (5) person Board of Supervisors

 - a Plan Commission, Zoning Board of Appeals, and Fire Commission

 As of the 2010 census, the Town of Waukesha has a population of 9133 with 3382 residences.
-The Town offices which are handicapped accessible, are staffed with a Clerk/Treasurer and Deputy Clerk-Treasurers.
-The Town has a Public Works Department with one full-time employee and one part-time employee.
+The town offices which are handicapped accessible, are staffed with a Clerk/Treasurer and Deputy Clerk/Treasurers.
+The town has a Public Works Department with two full-time employees and one part-time employee.
 The Fire Department also providing rescue service has a full-time Fire Chief, a Firefighter/EMT/Fire Inspector and around 40 paid-on-call personnel.